ionic-team/ionic-portals/website/docs/portal-communication.md

 The Ionic Portals library comes packaged with a plugin called the Portal Plugin that provides a way to communicate between the web and native parts of your application in a publish-subscribe fashion.
 This method provides a way to pass data or control elements of the native UI without needing to write a custom Capacitor plugin.

-See our guide on [How To Use The Portal Plugin](./how-to/using-the-portal-plugin)
+See our guide on [How To Use The Portals Plugin](./how-to/using-the-portals-plugin)

 ## Capacitor Core Plugins